 What should I wear?

 As there’s a lot of movement throughout the class you’ll be best off in something that flexes with you, so leggings for example are perfect though shorts are also fine – just be sure you’re comfortable bending over in them!
-A tight-ish fitting top is preferable, just so it doesn’t fall over your head every time we bend over or do a downward facing dog.
+A top that’s fitted, or that you can tuck into your bottoms is preferable, just so it doesn’t fall over your head every time we bend over or do a downward facing dog.

 I’ve got an injury.
 Can I still come?